-As part of its duties, and with respect to the remuneration of the CEO and other Directors holding special office, overall during 2015 the Remuneration Committee dealt with the following matters:
+As part of its duties, and with respect to the remuneration of the CEO and other Directors holding special office, overall during 2017 the Remuneration Committee, meeting with the relative departments of the Company, obtained additional information about remuneration criteria and the salary structure for management and carried out all the activities associated with the power attributed to it by the Board of Directors to determine remuneration proposals for top management.
+The Committee dealt with, amongst other things, the following matters:

-- verification that the 2014 results had been achieved in order to pay the variable remuneration of the CEO, both for his administrative role and his role as manager; - identification of the variable remuneration targets of the CEO for FY 2015, which look to be particularly challenging and which will involve much of the company's business and the development initiatives under way; - preparation, with the support of the company Towers Watson, of the Annual Remuneration Report submitted for the approval of the Board of Directors, under the scope of which the remuneration policy adopted by Terna for the remuneration of the executive directors, other directors holding special office, auditors, general directors and executives with strategic responsibilities submitted to the annual Shareholders' Meeting in accordance with Article 123-ter, paragraph 6 of the Consolidated Law on Finance, was presented; - assessment of the overall adequacy and consistency, and the concrete application of the Remuneration Policy.
+- verification that the 2016 results had been achieved in order to pay the annual variable remuneration of the CEO and General Manager, both for their administrative role and their role as manager; - identification of the annual variable remuneration targets of the CEO for FY 2017; - assessment of peers' remuneration structures (market benchmark) with regard to incentive plansin the new rolling Long Term Incentive Plan (Piano LTI), Cycle 2017-2019; - preparation, with the support of the company Willis Towers Watson, of the Annual Remuneration Report submitted for the approval of the Board of Directors, under the scope of which the remuneration policy adopted by Terna for the remuneration of the executive directors, other directors holding special office, auditors, general directors and executives with strategic responsibilities submitted to the annual Shareholders' Meeting in accordance with Article 123-ter, paragraph 6 of the Consolidated Law on Finance, was presented; - assessment of the overall adequacy and consistency, and the concrete application of the Remuneration Policy with reference to peers (market benchmark), with regard to fixed remuneration and short and long-term incentive plans, including when determining fixed remuneration and the short and long-term objectives of variable remuneration, for 2017, assigned to the Managing Director appointed following renewal of the composition of the Board of Directors, in their work as a director and as a senior executive, and to Senior Executives with Strategic Responsibilities.